 These are signs of a squirrel infestation.
 As a prudent homeowner, you know that you need to eradicate these pests and you might even be tempted to try to take matters into your own hands.
 Generally, you will want to contact professionals to make sure that every last squirrel is located and removed safely.

 As diurnal creatures, gray squirrels tend to move around during daylight hours.
-They mate during the spring and fall and have a gestation period that lasts one to two months, according to Skyline Pest Solutions.
+They mate during the spring and fall and have a gestation period that lasts one to two months.

 One of the biggest problems with gray squirrels is that they are smart enough to remember their nesting sites and will pass these locations on to their offspring–known as honing–ensuring an ongoing infestation that will require professional help in eradicating.

-Unlike gray squirrels, which live in smaller groups, flying squirrels tend to stay in larger groups of multiple families, noted Skyline.
+Unlike gray squirrels, which live in smaller groups, flying squirrels tend to stay in larger groups of multiple families.
 They often take up residence in attics.
 Because flying squirrels are nocturnal (active at night and the opposite of gray squirrels), they can keep you and your family up all night when they run around inside your attic.

 Damage From Squirrels